Home Blog How to prepare for a grad school interview

 woman wearing headset talking in online meeting

 A formal interview is a common part of applying to a graduate degree program, especially a field of study like counseling.
 The purpose of a graduate school interview is to provide an opportunity for the admissions committee to learn more about you, your career goals and determine if you're a good fit for the program.
 But it's also your chance to ask a few questions to get a feel for the program and its expectations to see if it aligns with your interests.
 Grad school interviews can be competitive and make a lot of people nervous, but the key to success is preparation.
-With the proper research and practice, you can make a great impression and get one step further in the acceptance process and make it into your chosen graduate program.
+With the proper research and practice, you can make a great impression and get one step further in the acceptance process and make it into your chosen counseling program.

 Research and self-preparation